Skip to content

 External activity

-Fellow of The Higher Education Academy (HEA)
+Fellow of The Higher Education Academy (FHEA)

 Member of the Work Futures Research Group